liferay/liferay-docs/devGuide/en/chapters/08-leveraging-the-mobile-sdk.markdown

 #### Step 2: Import the Liferay services for your app to use [](id=step-2-import-the-liferay-services-for-y-liferay-portal-6-2-dev-guide-08-en)

-Being a contacts app, the sample app imports the mobile SDK's `UserService` class to connect to Liferay Portal's [`UserService`](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/service/UserService.html):
+Being a contacts app, the sample app imports the Mobile SDK's `UserService` class to connect to Liferay Portal's [`UserService`](http://docs.liferay.com/portal/6.2/javadocs/com/liferay/portal/service/UserService.html):